 - 1 can or cup Corn, canned or frozen

 - 4 cups Rice

 - Put chicken breast, salsa, taco seasoning, green peppers, and black beans in the crockpot.

 - Turn on low for six to eight hours.

-- If you use chicken breast instead of canned chicken, once the chicken is cooked thoroughly take a fork and break apart.
-Although canned chicken is easier, chicken breast is more moist!
+- If you use chicken breast instead of canned chicken, take a fork and break apart once the chicken is tender.
+Although canned chicken is easier, chicken breast is moister!

 Traditional Mexican Appetizer

 When we think of traditional Mexican foods, most of us think of tacos, salsa, and jalapeno peppers.
 Although these are very Mexican, often fast food restaurants trying to imitate the culture have strayed far away from the true nature of a Mexican dish.